 On November 27, 2017, the City of Spokane City Council passed a new ordinance that prohibits private sector employers from requesting and considering criminal history until after an interview.
 The ordinance covers all types of work including “temporary or seasonal work, contracted work, contingent work and work through the services of a temporary or other employment agency; or any form of vocational or educational training, whether offered with or without pay.”
-Spokane employers will have until June 14, 2018 to comply with the new ordinance, although the City will not enforce it until 2019.
+Spokane employers will have until June 14,

 The ordinance applies to all private employers in the Spokane city limits except the following:

 - To any employer hiring an employee who will have unsupervised access to children under the age of 18 or vulnerable adults or persons as defined under state law;

 - To employers who are expressly permitted or required under any federal or Washington state law to inquire into, consider, or rely on information about an applicant’s arrest or conviction record for employment purposes;

 - To certain law enforcement agencies as defined under state law; or